 Tips and Tricks

-If you’re looking for tips and tricks on how to check your water and scum levels at home or sustain your septic tank in between cleanings, then we can easily provide some at-home tools and resources.
-First, the easiest step you can do is to regularly check water and scum levels with a measuring rod placed inside of your tank.
+If you’re looking for tips and tricks on how to check your waste levels at home or sustain your operation in between cleanings, then we can easily provide some at-home tools and resources.
+First, the easiest step you can do is to regularly check levels with a measuring rod placed inside of your tank.
 When the measuring rod measures higher levels of scum, then it’s probably time to call in a professional.
 You can also check for any surrounding leaks, puddles, or pools of water to ensure there are no damages in the tank itself.
 For larger households or more frequent users, you can expect to have your septic tank pumped a couple times a year, while smaller households or less frequent users should only expect 1 – 2 pumps per year.
 This range is also true of professional cleanings expected as well.
 We also offer sewer & drain cleaning service.